damiankaplon/ProjektowanieAplikacji/README.md

 # ProjektowanieAplikacji
 "App" made for school reason.
-Project to pass the semester
+Project is basically made to pass the subject.
+It use old technologies, required by the lecturer

 # requirements
 <ul>